 You have some web servers that you want a new HAProxy server to distribute traffic to.
 You have an Ubuntu or Debian Linux server that you want HAProxy installed on.
+You want HAProxy to be a load balancer.
 What do you do?

 You have at least two web servers set up and you know their IP addresses (either internal or external).
 If you do not have these, you may want to see one of these four articles: